Machine Learning Tools News: latest AI updates in 2026

 Google Cloud AutoML: Integration and Scalability

-Google Cloud AutoML benefits from seamless integration with other Google Cloud services.
+Google Cloud AutoML benefits from integration with other Google Cloud services.
 The 2026 updates focus on enhancing its scalability and ease of use:

 - Vertex AI Integration: AutoML is now deeply integrated with Vertex AI, Google’s unified AI platform, providing a centralized hub for managing the entire ML lifecycle.